About Us

 If your situation is life threatening we are sending out closest and fastest resource to you under lights and sirens.
 We work with Fire and Emergency New Zealand, Life Flight, and community first responders to get to you as quickly as possible.
 Our paramedic teams will treat you, care for you, and get you to the best place for specialist treatment.

-Last year we responded to almost 54,000 emergencies.
+Last year we responded to over 54,000 emergencies.

 When I have to wait?